3838438org/build-support/pkg/README.2.5.0.txt

 === OS-X Requirements ===

-OS-X 10.5.8 or 10.6.3 or later is required to install this package.
+OS-X 10.5.8, 10.6.3, or later is required to install this package.

-=== Mac OS-X Updates ===
+=== Mac OS-X Updates (Leopard Only) ===

-You will need to re-install this package after future OS and Security Updates delivered through Apple's Software Update.
+You will need to re-install this package after future OS, and Security Updates delivered through Apple's Software Update.
 Additionally, you should reinstall this package after installing XCode.

-=== Deprecated Software ===
+=== Default X11 Server (Snow Leopard Only) ===

-The software supporting the deprecated imake build system is not provided in this package.
-If you need imake and xmkmf, please install the X11 package that came with your Leopard DVD before installing this version.
-Alternatively, you can compile these packages on your own or get them from a third party such as Fink or MacPorts.
-The darwin configuration files used by the imake build system are outdated and not supported.
-Developers using this build system are advised to migrate to autoconf.
+If this is your first time installing XQuartz on Snow Leopard, you may wish to logout and log back in.
+This will update your DISPLAY environment variable to point to XQuartz.app rather than X11.app.
+If you would prefer to keep using X11.app as your default server (you can still launch XQuartz.app manually), you'll want to disable /Library/LaunchAgents/org.macosforge.xquartz.startx.plist using launchctl(1).

 == Changes in 2.5.0 ==
   * All changes in 2.4.0 plus: